Computer Science

 CS 647 Distributed Systems Software 3.0 Credits

 In-depth discussion of fundamental concepts of distributed computer systems.
-Covers development techniques and runtime challenges, with a focus on reliability and adaptation concerns.
-Subjects discussed include: interprocess communication, remote procedure calls and method invocation, middleware, distributed services, coordination, transactions, concurrency control and replication.
+Covers development techniques and runtime challenges, with a focus on reliability and system validation techniques.
+Subjects discussed include: interprocess communication, remote procedure calls and method invocation, middleware, distributed services, coordination, transactions, replication and weak data consistency models.
 Significant system-building term project in Java or similar language.

 Repeat Status: Not repeatable for credit